olezim/writeups/tryhackme/overpass/readme.md

 m        saydrawnlyingpicture
 user@parrot ~/writeup/overpass $
 ```
 **saydrawnlyingpicture** is the password for the user james.
 To confirm this, one could try to re-establish the SSH connection, but this time with the actual password instead of the private SSH-key.
-Or in our case, trying `sudo -l` is enough for us to validate.
+Or in our case, trying `sudo -l` is enough to validate.
 ```
 james@overpass-prod:~$ sudo -l
 [sudo] password for james: